yujingggao/twitch-engene/README.md

 - Click `OK` to apply and save all changes

 ### Database
 This project is using RDS MySQL engene from AWS.
-If you'd like to connect to another database, the following code in ` ` needs to be modified
+You would need to connect to your own database.

 ## Start the Backend Server